alettsy/alettsy/README.md

 - 🐇 Fun fact: I have two rabbits called Oreo and Holly.

 ### 🟢 What Am I Up To?
-- 💪 Doing my final year at university.
+- 🇧🇴 Travelling in Bolivia.
-- 🧪 Experimenting with different languages
+- 🧪 Coming up with new project ideas.

-### 🌐 Connect with me on:
-[LinkedIn][linkedin]

 <br />